stiebels/appstore_scraper/README.md

-# appstore_scraper
+## App Store Scraper

-Scraper for the Google Play Store and Apple App Store
+This program scrapes information of apps specified by a list of BundleIDs (unique identifier of apps) from the Apple App Store and Google Play Store.
+It the multiprocessing package, enabling parallel requesting of multiple resources for improved speed and fault tolerance.